mittwald/cli/README.md

   Invite a user to an organization.

 FLAG DESCRIPTIONS
-  -o, --org-id=<value>  ID or short ID of a org; this flag is optional if a default org is set in the context
+  -o, --org-id=<value>  ID or short ID of an org; this flag is optional if a default org is set in the context

-    May contain a short ID or a full ID of a org; you can also use the "mw context set --org-id=<VALUE>" command to persistently set a default org for all commands that accept this flag.
+    May contain a short ID or a full ID of an org; you can also use the "mw context set --org-id=<VALUE>" command to persistently set a default org for all commands that accept this flag.

   -q, --quiet  suppress process output and only display a machine-readable summary.